ohinai/mimpy/docs/codeoverview.rst

 "I have made this longer than usual because I have not had time to make it shorter."
 -- Blaise Pascal

-Mimpy is designed to be a very simple library, with transparent data structures and methods.
+Mimpy is designed to be a very simple library, with a very transparent set of data structures and methods.
 There are two main classes, **Mesh** and **MFD**:

 .. image:: mesh_mfd.svg